wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Reset Edge Data Store.md

 # Reset Edge Data Store

-When applied at the system level, the Reset command deletes all event and configuration data and restarts EDS.
+When applied at the system level, the Reset command deletes all event and configuration data and restarts Edge Data Store.

 **Note:** All configuration and stored data will be lost as a result of performing this action.

-Complete the following to reset Edge Data Store:
+Complete the following steps to reset EDS:

 1. Start any tool capable of making HTTP requests.
 2. Execute a POST command to the following endpoint, replacing `<port_number>` with the port specified for EDS: